SyaoranFox/Panta-Rhei/CONTRIBUTING.md

 # Changes to upstream files

-Follow a few guidelines when modifying non-DeltaV files, to help us manage our project. (files that are not in `_DV` or `Nyano` folders)
+Follow a few guidelines when modifying non-Euphoria files, to help us manage our project. (files that are not in the `_Euphoria` folder)

 Primarily, **add comments on or around all new or changed lines** in upstream files.
 Explain what was changed to make resolving merge conflicts easier; we regularly merge new upstream changes into our project.